mbuczko/awesome-clojure/README.md

 ### hoplon

 Hoplon provides a number of libraries promoting a simpler model for web applications.
-The project can be divided into three main components: the HTML evaluator, the clientside state machine, and serverside RPC middleware.
-These components can be used together as a full stack, or individually as a part of another stack.

 http://hoplon.io/